Past Projects

 Lighthouse Shelter (Salvation Army Teen Shelter)

-Project Safe start (Reiche School & Cumberland County Child Abuse & Neglect Council)
+Project Safe Start (Reiche School & Cumberland County Child Abuse & Neglect Council)

 Root Cellar Ministries (sound system)